-You may have heard reports in the news recently about washing machines doors exploding and spewing broken glass across the kitchen.
+You may have heard reports in the news recently about washing machine doors exploding and spewing broken glass across the kitchen.
 Scary stuff!
 These stories stem from a recent Which? article but hold your horses, there’s no need to panic.
 Here’s why.

 First off, the numbers of machines that suffer from this fault are very low.
 Of three million washing machines sold by Beko for example, just 115 encountered the problem – that works out as 0.003%.
 If you’re still concerned we’re pleased to say that by paying attention to what you’re washing you can greatly reduce (if not completely eliminate) the risk of your washing machine going boom.